ibeljan/ai-agents/Labs/Python/09-agentic-protocols/README.md

 5. **AI Agent Interaction**: Because NLWeb serves as an MCP server, an external AI travel agent could also connect to this website's NLWeb instance.
 The AI agent could then use the `ask` MCP method to query the website directly: `ask("Are there any vegan-friendly restaurants in the Honolulu area recommended by the hotel?")`.
 The NLWeb instance would process this, leveraging its database of restaurant information (if loaded), and return a structured JSON response.

-### Got More Questions about MCP/A2A/NLWeb?

-Join the [Azure AI Foundry Discord](https://aka.ms/ai-agents/discord) to meet with other learners, attend office hours and get your AI Agents questions answered.

 ## Resources